-SumUp, which helps businesses take card payments, raises $895M to double down on growth – TechCrunch
+SumUp raises $895M in debt to double down on its B2C payments business – TechCrunch

 Marc-Alexander Christ, one of SumUp’s co-founders (the company does not seem to use formal titles like “CEO”), said that the company opted for debt over equity because it could.

-“We have very stable cash flow, which allows us to take on take on debt,” he said in an interview.
-Debt is often a route taken by bigger, scaled up companies, especially those generating a lot of cash.
+“We have very stable cash flow, which allows us to take on debt,” he said in an interview.
+Debt is often a route taken by bigger, scaled-up companies, especially those generating a lot of cash.
 No dilution also means the cost of capital is lower, too.

-The company got its start back in 2012 as one of a wave of so-called Square “clones” — companies being founded in and mostly outside of the U.S. basing their service around small card payment dongles that attached to phones or tablets and targeting businesses that were either not yet accepting card payments because they were too expensive or complicated, or were using costly traditional alternatives from banks.
+The company got its start back in 2012 as one of a wave of so-called Square “clones” — companies being founded in, but mostly outside of, the U.S. and basing their service around small card payment dongles that attached to phones or tablets.
+Targeting businesses that were either not yet accepting card payments because they were too expensive or complicated, or were using costly traditional alternatives from banks, they quickly picked up steam and represented a new wave of tech-enabled fintech services catering to small and medium-sized businesses.

-As with Square, iZettle (eventually acquired by PayPal) and many others in the space, over time SumUp diversified into a range of other card- and payment-related services for business, including online transactions, invoicing, gift cards and wider point-of-sale solutions.
+As with Square, iZettle (eventually acquired by PayPal) and many others in the space, over time SumUp diversified into a range of other card- and payment-related services for their customers, including building online shops and taking payments over the web and via apps, invoicing, gift cards and wider point-of-sale solutions.

-It’s also emerged as something of a consolidator in the space: in 2016 it acquired one of its bigger competitors, the Rocket Internet-backed Payleven, which helped expand its footprint to a wider set of markets.
-Over the years, it’s picked up a number of other startups, including most recently the business-focused mobile banking platform Paysolut in Lithuania, as well as Goodtill and Tiller to expand into point-of-sale for bigger venues.
+It’s also emerged as something of a consolidator in the space: In 2016, SumUp acquired one of its bigger competitors, the Rocket Internet-backed Payleven, which helped expand its footprint to a wider set of markets.

+Over the years, SumUp has picked up a number of other startups to expand the services that it offers, as well as its markets.
+Most recently these deals included acquisitions of the business-focused mobile banking platform Paysolut in Lithuania, as well as Goodtill and Tiller to expand into point-of-sale for bigger venues.

-Those deals also speak to how SumUp is approaching its product expansion strategy.
+That M&A also speaks to how SumUp is approaching its product expansion strategy.

 The company’s business model is predicated primarily on taking a cut of transactions made on its platform, and so for now, its strategy is about more services for businesses and scaling up that rate of transactions, not a move into more financial services for consumers.

-That is in contrast to companies like Square, which has picked up more than 7 million consumer customers to date by way of Square Cash; or iZettle, which never directly launched services for consumers but was acquired by one of the biggest consumer-facing digital wallet companies, PayPal.
+That is in contrast to companies like Square, which has picked up more than 7 million consumer customers to date by way of Square Cash; and iZettle, which never directly launched services for consumers but was acquired by one of the biggest consumer-facing digital wallet companies, PayPal.
+It’s an interesting example of how startups might begin looking like clones of each other, but ultimately they find their own niches and adapt to those.
+(That’s not to say that there are not dozens of other competitors to SumUp, including Square and iZettle.)

 Nor is SumUp interested in cryptocurrency, another area where the other two have been active.